dieterich-lab/ImmunOMICS/README.md

     set3:  'stanford_pbmc.h5Seurat'

 ```
 Note that you can set as many training and testing datasets as you want.
-Datasets under `training_data` will be merged, 80% of samples (not cells) will be used for the training, and 20 % for the validation split randomly 30 times.
+Datasets under `training_data` will be merged, and 80% will be used for the training, and 20 % for the validation split randomly 30 times.

+If you want to test more datasets after generating your prediction model, add the name of the datasets to the `testing_data` dictionary, and snakemake will generate only the missing outputs.

 Output files
 -----------------------